-Eugenie Terrace enjoys a premiere location directly across from the 1,200-acre Lincoln Park, one of the greatest public spaces in America.
+Eugenie Terrace enjoys a prime location directly across from the 1,200-acre Lincoln Park, one of the greatest public spaces in America.
 It’s almost impossible to overestimate the attractiveness of living directly on Lincoln Park.

 The building’s location affords it quick access to many of the most popular attractions in the park.

 Shopping.
 Eugenie Terrace has good proximity to grocery shopping.

 The nearest full-service grocery store, a short walk south of the building, is Treasure Island, which bills itself as “America’s most European supermarket.”

 From early May to late October, more than 50 farmers draw Wednesday and Saturday morning crowds to the Green City Market in the park, across the street from Eugenie Terrace.